 The crime genre doesn’t always have to have life-or-death stakes.
 And Private Eyes is a great example of that fact.

 Based on G.B.
 Joyce’s novel of the same name, Global’s Private Eyes features two private investigators (Jason Priestly from BH90210, and Cindy Sampson from Supernatural) on their adventures based out of Toronto.

 Their team actually started out as a one-woman investigative party, with PI Angie Everett at the helm.
 She teams up with former professional hockey player Matt Shade, who brings a more laid back and positive perspective on the world.

 However, because of their naturally strong yet opposing personalities, they seem to always be in competition as they continue to challenge each other at every turn of their cases.
 Perhaps the adage “opposites attract” couldn’t be truer in their partnership, though, as they seem to make the ideal crime-solving team despite their differences.

-The fourth season of Private Eyes is set to release in spring 2020.
+The fourth season of Private Eyes is set to release sometime relatively soon.

 Shakespeare & Hathaway: Private Investigators

 We’ve got a comedy on our list as well, one that’s injected with that subtle British humor.

 Mark Benton (Early Doors, Waterloo Road) stars as Frank Hathaway, a former Detective Inspector who spends his days in retirement as a tough private investigator.
 Cast alongside him are Jo Joyner (EastEnders, Ackley Bridge) as his partner Luella “Lu” Shakespeare.
 And Patrick Walshe McBride (Dracula) as Sebastian Brudenell, their assistant, and undercover specialist.